Walking Workshop: Want to listen to this newsletter while driving or taking a walk?

 Depending on the learning objectives of your class, a discussion of the election can benefit student learning, engagement and well-being -- and help you address course material in a highly relevant way.
 However, thinking intentionally about a controversial discussion is important to avoid some common pitfalls, which psychologist Derald Sue (2013) summarizes as silencing, abruptly cutting off dialogue, and allowing the discussion to develop in unproductive and potentially harmful ways.
 If you choose to have a discussion during class, planning the contours of the discussion and anticipating hot moments are important considerations.

 Sheridan resources for planning the discussion include Sheridan Center posts on facilitating controversial discussions and fostering equitable classroom participation.
 Although a heated verbal exchange is the most popular image of a controversial discussion, silence is another common outcome (Sue, 2013).
 For discussions that seem stalled or superficial, Helen Fox (2009) recommends having students write on an index card, "One thing I've been reluctant to say....," which serves as a prompt for follow-up discussion.
 Written, or silent, discussions can also be effectively employed for online and hybrid contexts.

 Staging a discussion for later

 A third possibility is to combine both of the approaches above by engaging in a brief acknowledgement in the immediate week but postponing decisions about a discussion until later.
 This approach may be preferable if you are processing your own emotional response, if you want more time to think through an approach, or if students raise the topic in ways that you had not anticipated.
-In the latter case, instructors can recognize the importance of the topic, indicate that more time would be helpful to think about it, and, if applicable, that they may plan to revisit it in later class sessions.
+In the latter case, instructors can recognize the importance of the topic, indicate that taking more time to think about it would be helpful , and, if applicable, that they may plan to revisit it in later class sessions.

 Fox, H. (2004).
 "When race breaks out": Conversations about race and racism in college classrooms.
 New York: Peter Lang.